rodloboz/stimulus-rails/README.md

 # Rails App built with Rails, Turbolinks, Stimulus and Tailwindcss

 This is the repo of a small [tutorial](http://bit.ly/stimulus-rails) aimed at introducing StimulsJs.
-It's build on Rails 6 with Turbolinks and Tailwindcss.
+It's built on Rails 6 with Turbolinks and Tailwindcss.

 ## Demo